 Engineering Research and Innovation Seed Funding Program

-To encourage new research collaborations, the College of Engineering associate dean for research has initiated the Engineering Research and Innovation Seed Funding program (ERISF).
+To encourage new research collaborations, the College of Engineering Associate Dean for Research has initiated the Engineering Research and Innovation Seed Funding program (ERISF).
 The overarching goal of the ERISF program is to assist engineering researchers in developing new innovative research programs that have strong potential for significant future support from government agencies, corporations, industry, consortia, or foundations.
 Proposals must develop research initiatives with high potential for significant extramural funding.

-FY2018 ERISF Projects
+CY2020 ERISF Projects

-Principal Investigator: Zhong Chen, Electrical Engineering
+Principal Investigator: Xiangbo Meng, Mechanical Engineering

 Principal Investigator: Sarah Nurre, Industrial Engineering